This is a list of private schools that MSRI members have enrolled their children.MSRI strives to maintain a diverse community of mathematicians

 - All pages of a utility bill.
 This can be PG&E (gas & electricity), EBMUD (water), landline/telephone, internet or cable

-Office takes 3-5 business days to process your application.
+Office takes on an average 3-5 business* days to process your application.
 They notify you of your acceptance status and assigned school via a US telephone number.
 If you

 do not have a local telephone (or cell) number that has a voice message service, please contact MSRI's Family Services Consultant.
 If you do not hear back from the admission office within the time frame mentioned to you